leej3/pandoc_resume/markdown/resume_John_Lee.md

 Experience
 ---

-2019-Present
+2018-Present
+:   **Dev Ops Engineer,** National Institute of Mental Health, Bethesda, Maryland

++ I worked as a member of Dr. Bob Cox's Science and statistical computing core.
++ I developed a new build system for the team using CMake for cross-platform compatibility and reducing maintenance effort.
++ I packaged the code using standard packaging tools for easier distribution of releases to our users.
++ I created a continuous integration system that greatly reduces developer burden and is built upon widely used Python tools for testing, data versioning, and neuroimaging analysis.

+2019-2020
 :   **Python Instructor,** Foundation for Advanced Education in the Sciences

 + 14-week course "Introduction to Python" (Biof-309)

-2018-Present
-:   **Dev Ops Engineer,** National Institute of Mental Health, Bethesda, Maryland

-+ Worked as a member of Dr. Bob Cox's Science and statistical computing core.
-+ Worked extensively with Python and CMake.
-+ Developed a new build system for the team, packaged code using standard packaging tools, setup CI testing infrastructure.
-+ As part of the CI testing for neuroimaging pipelines, I worked extensively with python tools for testing, data versioning, and neuroimaging analysis.

 2016-2018
 :   **Data Scientist,** National Institute of Mental Health, Bethesda, Maryland

-+ Worked as a member of Dr. Adam Thomas's Data Science and Sharing Team.
++ I worked as a member of Dr. Adam Thomas's Data Science and Sharing Team.
-+ Worked extensively with Python and R to build pipelines for processing magnetic resonance imaging data of human brains.
++ I used Python and R to build pipelines for processing magnetic resonance imaging data of human brains.
-+ Made frequent use of containers in my workflows, running them in parallel across different compute architectures, including the NIH compute cluster.
++ Through my use of software container technologies, I worked reproducibly in different compute contexts, including the NIH compute cluster.

 2016
 : **Data Analyst Intern,** Virginia Hospital Center, Arlington, Virginia

-+ Generated an annual report detailing every insurance payment request and employee salary in the hospital.
++ I compiled an annual report detailing every insurance payment request and employee salary in the hospital.

 2010-2015
 :  **Doctoral Candidate,** Trinity College Institute of Neuroscience, Dublin, Ireland

-+ Worked with Prof. Mani Ramaswami, studying a simple olfactory behavior in the fruit fly to develop a better understanding of the molecular and cellular underpinnings in learning and memory.
++ I worked with Prof. Mani Ramaswami, studying a simple olfactory behavior in the fruit fly to develop a better understanding of the molecular and cellular underpinnings in learning and memory.
-+ Developed software tools in Matlab to analyze data describing neural activity in an easy and efficient manner.
++ I developed software tools in Matlab to analyze data describing neural activity in an easy and efficient manner.

 2010
 :  **Research Assistant,** Trinity College Institute of Neuroscience, Dublin, Ireland